ibm-cloud-docs/openshift/openshift_ingress_roks4.md

   ```
   {: screen}

 2. The Ingress controller can access TLS secrets only in the same project that the Ingress resource is deployed to.
-If your app is deployed in a project other than `openshift-ingress`, you must copy the default TLS secret from `openshift-ingress` to that project by running `oc get secret <default_Ingress_secret_name> -n openshift-ingress -o yaml | sed 's/openshift-ingress/<new-project>/g' | oc -n <new-project> create -f -`.
+If your app is deployed in a project other than `openshift-ingress`, you must copy the default TLS secret from `openshift-ingress` to that project.
+    1. Get the CRN of the secret for your subdomain.
+      ```
+      ibmcloud oc ingress secret get -c <cluster> --name <secret_name> --namespace openshift-ingress
+      ```
+      {: pre}
+    2. Using the CRN, create a secret for the certificate in the project where your app is deployed.
+      ```
+      ibmcloud oc ingress secret create --cluster <cluster_name_or_ID> --cert-crn <CRN> --name <secret_name> --namespace project
+      ```
+      {: pre}

 **To use a custom domain and TLS secret:**